w3c/wai-curricula/content/designer/navigation-design.md

   * descriptive page titles
   * text and visual indications about the current page in the navigation menu
 * evaluate the amount of site navigational components in use
-* select components that help users navigate and orient
 * identify related requirements for developers to apply semantics and styles to site navigational components

 #### Teaching Ideas for Topic